 General and financial newspapers may be extremely helpful when researching the topic of international commercial arbitration and national arbitration practices.
 Westlaw and LexisNexis both have good coverage of U.S., international, and foreign newspapers.
 See also the subscription Access World News and Factiva databases for full-text access to newspapers.

 Most of the law-related databases listed below are available through the Law Library's website via the "A-Z Databases List" link.
 Note that the Bloomberg BNA subscription databases are available to the LUC community only.

 Non-law databases are available through the Loyola University Libraries' website.
 Databases that offer coverage of international commercial and investment arbitration are listed below:

 Prepared in the summer of 2009, updated in February 2012, this 23-page guide offers instructions and tips on how to research foreign, comparative, and international law at the LUC Law Library.
 The annotated guide lists print reference sources, subscription databases, free websites, and current awareness sources that may be useful when approaching foreign, comparative and international law questions.

-The following are PowerPoint presentations that were prepared for varous LUC Law School courses related to international commercial arbitration.
+The following are PowerPoint/PDF presentations that were prepared for varous LUC Law School courses related to international commercial arbitration.